Kladovo transport: Time in Kladovo

+kitchens, an eating area and sleeping quarters with wooden bunks that were installed in her five bunker rooms.
+In addition, there were five lavatories.
+But the barge had no electrical power.
+After a few weeks, the refugees were given permission to use a narrow shoreline for walking under the guard of gendarmes.

-In mid-March 1940, Rose Jacobs and delegates of the American Jewish women's organization Hadassah, during a trip to Europe, noted the arduous journey of the travel group and expressed shock at the situation in a letter:
+In mid-March 1940, Rose Jacobs and delegates of the American Jewish women's organization called Hadassah, during a trip to Europe, noted the arduous journey of the Kladovo group and expressed shock at the situation in a letter:

 [...]
 What a sight, what a story!
 Every one of the travelers is a tragedy in itself and - in addition - the symbol of the tragedy of a people.

 Jacobs was of the opinion that it was only due to the intense cold that no epidemics had broken out - it was one of the coldest winters of the century.
-She observed that the refugees on board had, among others, already set up a shoe and clothing repair shop, published their own newspapers and taught Hebrew and English courses.
-By the end of March, the ships were transferred to the summer port.
-Through its proximity to the city, some refugees who were given a pass could move more freely for the first time in four months.
+She observed that the refugees on board had, among other activities, already set up a shoe and clothing repair shop, published their own newspapers and taught Hebrew and English courses.
+By the end of March, the riverboats were moved to Kladovo's summer port.
+Through its proximity to the town, some refugees who were given a pass could now move more freely for the first time in four months.

-As the steamers were used by the shipping company and cost about $1,000 per day, they were to be deducted returned to the company and the people accommodated on land.
-On May 2, the "Car Dušan" and "Kraljica Marija" left, but the "Car Dušan" returned in the evening the same day.
-650 people were housed in the village that partly consisted of mud huts and had about 2,000 inhabitants - especially families and elderly, and 18-30 year-old members of the Hachshara youth.
-They were housed partly in private residences and partly in quickly built shacks.
-The rest of the Hachshara youth, members of the Youth Aliya and a further 80 or so people remained on the converted tugboat and on the "Car Dušan".
-The Mizrachi Group still remained on the "Car Nikola".
-For the Youth Aliya, tents were finally procured in order to build a warehouse near the ship.
-Additionally, they were allowed to use a 150x350 m area for movement space, which was half prepared as a sports ground.
-In letters to their relatives, the refugees praised the hospitality of the official authorities in Yugoslavia and that the population was very decent.